"The gods do not subtract from the allotted span of men's lives the hours spent on fishing." - Assyrian proverb

 Fishing techniques tend to be passed down through generations, and you’ll often see grandparents and grandchildren heading out happily together to catch fish.
 The locals, of course, know the best tips and tricks for their particular waters, and will usually be glad to help and advise you.

 Keen anglers will find all kinds of fishing opportunities in Croatia due to the diversity of the coastal terrain.
 Just some of the places you might like to explore include: the islands of Mali Lošinj, Jabuka, Svetac and Mali Ždrelac; the channel that connects the Zadar and the Central channels; and the Bay of Pag, where there are so many fish that you can exceed your legal fishing limit with alarming ease.
-Then there’s the Tri Sestrice islets near Zadar and the entire Zadar archipelago.
+Then there are the Tri Sestrice islets near Zadar and the entire Zadar archipelago.
 Lovers of spearfishing will find their nirvana in the mystical depths around the islands of Glavat and Molunat.
 You can also have unique fishing experiences off the coast of the Pelješac peninsula and close to the island of Šolta, a spot so beloved of Roman emperor Diocletian that he ordered fish ponds be built on the island.
 You might be lucky enough to spot a Mediterranean monk seal, one of the world’s most endangered species, which is often spotted around Šolta.

 There are over 400 species of fish native to the Adriatic, and if you’re hunting for your lunch or dinner in a local restaurant you’ll most likely “catch” orada (sea bass), brancin (sea bream), arbun (common pandora), skuša (mackerel), lokarda (chub mackerel), srdele (sardines), papaline (sprats), škarpina (scorpion fish), trlja (red mullet), ušata (saddled seabream), pic (sharpsnout seabream), zubatac (dentex), grdobina (monkfish), and kovač (John Dory).